 I’ve thought a lot about this, as did Donald Judd, one of art history’s great minimalists.
 Like anyone, I’m inherently free to contemplate the prisms of reality surrounding my relationship to nature and how I perceive the space I am actually in, versus the representation of space found in more conventional forms, such as in a classical painting.
 This idea intersects with Leonardo da Vinci’s Vitruvian Man when you consider that Judd was preoccupied with stacks, boxes and progressions – in other words, repeated patterns – and that the combination of arm and leg positions in da Vinci’s drawing creates sixteen different poses.
 Both artists seem to be using physical science, if not math itself, to explore their views on reality.

 I’ve been lucky enough to visit Marfa, Texas, where the Chinati Foundation is home to some of Judd’s most important work, including a quarter-mile-long outdoor installation of concrete slabs.
 While exploring the installation I chose to become entirely exposed so that nothing could separate my physical self from the idea of spatial relations that Judd was trying to convey.
 In other words, I was able to literally stand inside of the idea… to look through my prism inside of an actual prism, which is really the perception of a prism depending on where you stand at the time.
-Which begs the issue of relativism, not to mention proportion, which then spawned multiple ways to explore my identity/occupied space in relation to earth, to hell, to art, to nuclear war, to eternity, to the actual journey.
+Which begs the issue of relativism, not to mention proportion, which then spawned multiple ways to explore one’s identity/occupied space in relation to earth, to hell, to art, to nuclear war, to eternity, to the actual journey.
 In every pose I felt vulnerable and inherently flawed, as I know is our nature…and, without doubt, oddly divine.View Gallery